 Any time you make progress toward the self-representation of who you want to become, you already enjoy it because you are in that moment a bigger version of yourself.
 You’ve victoriously broken a frame and you’re closer to the very person who you believed was in the future.
 This is important!
 The future image, actualized, embodied, grounded in your experience NOW is being the person who you want to become.
 Good DDP “marks” these moments so they are wired into the self-definition.
 How enjoyable!
 This is Dan Brown’s healthy “self-esteem” being actualized and noted in present moment practice.
 Note: many people would think of this as “shallow” or narcissistic and my observation is that truly enjoying who you are is a much harder, higher level practice than simply healing the negative.

 As a final point, I’ll refer back to the original third trait of good character, that they “serve the greater good”.
 Enjoyment of who your becoming, which is just a way of practicing self-esteem (feeling good about yourself based on earned development as opposed to pretense and narcissism), leads to a natural instinct for what I call “self-extension”, perhaps a fourth stage.

 When you feel good about yourself, you’re connected with your life and you’re more likely to reach out to others for connection.
 You’re more inclined to share yourself and you hope that others around you are also well.

-Alternatively, when you feel bad about yourself, you’re meaning making is likely to be tied to rehearsals of worthlessness, loneliness or nihilism.
+Alternatively, when you feel bad about yourself, your meaning making is likely to be tied to rehearsals of worthlessness, loneliness or nihilism.
 In other words, rather than being a “good person” with an idea to help the world, “Enjoying who you’re becoming” is a natural movement of wanting wellness (and development!) for others around you.
 This makes deliberate development itself an enjoyable and positive feedback loop.